airalab/robonomics.academy/README.md

   level: 3 // complexity of the course
   tags: ['course'] // tags for the course
   filters: [''] // options for filter (if there are any)
-  progress: done // progress of the course (done, in progress (if zero lessons are ready), not finished (if some lessons are not finished))
+  progress: done // progress of the course (done, coming(if zero lessons are ready), progress (if some lessons are not finished))
   author: 'Fingerling42' // the course author (if there is one).
 For this option add author and use alias (see: courses/authors/authors.yaml)
-  authorImage: 'berman.svg' // image must be added to courses/authors/avatars/
+  published: true // set this option to false if you want to hide your course
   lessons:
-    // first one is the about page, not the first lesson so the path must be empty to not get 404 page
     - id: '0'
       title: 'Introduction to the ideas of Robonomics'
-      path: ''
+      path: 'overview' // use this path for all intro lessons
       status: done
     - id: '1' //  lesson id
       title: 'Broadcasting Through the Black Mirror' // lesson name